darshan1624/django_DRF/README.md

 5) Used browsable api for testing.

 Concrete API View Classes:
-1) created proj drf12, app api
+1) Created proj drf12, app api
-2) created model, serializer
+2) Created model, serializer
+3) Created urls, serializer.
+Written all CRUD operations using Concrete API view classes.
+4) Finally created 2 classes which are enough to perform all CRUD operations.
+5) Used browsable api for testing.